gaois/documental/docs/data/logainm/v0.9/api.en.md

 public: true
 ---

-**Note:** The Logainm API in now in **public beta release**.
-While the v0.9 API is generally stable breaking changes are possible in advance of a v1.0 release.
+**Note:** The Logainm API is now in **public beta release**.
+While the v0.9 API is generally stable, breaking changes are possible in advance of a v1.0 release.
 We welcome feedback at <gaois@dcu.ie>.

 ## Introduction

-The Placenames Database of Ireland was created by the Gaois research group at [Fiontar & Scoil na Gaeilge](https://www.dcu.ie/fiontar_scoilnagaeilge/gaeilge/index.shtml) in collaboration with [The Placenames Branch](https://www.chg.gov.ie/gaeltacht/the-irish-language/the-placenames-branch/) (Department of Culture, Heritage and the Gaeltacht).
+The Placenames Database of Ireland was created by the Gaois research group in [Fiontar & Scoil na Gaeilge](https://www.dcu.ie/fiontar_scoilnagaeilge/gaeilge/index.shtml) in collaboration with [The Placenames Branch](https://www.chg.gov.ie/gaeltacht/the-irish-language/the-placenames-branch/) (Department of Culture, Heritage and the Gaeltacht).
 This is a comprehensive management system for data, archival records and placenames research conducted by the State.
 It is a public resource for Irish people at home and abroad, and for all those who appreciate the rich heritage of Irish placenames.
 The database has been accessible via the [logainm.ie](https://www.logainm.ie) public website since 2008.
 This documentation describes a web-based Application Programming Interface (API) that exposes the database contents to programmatic queries.
 A [data dictionary](../data) is available to assist users in parsing results returned by the API.

 ## General API information

-Please consult the [getting started guide](/en/data/getting-started) for Gaois Open Data resources before reading the rest of the documentation for the Logainm API.
+Please consult the [getting started guide](/en/data/getting-started) for Gaois open data resources before reading the rest of the documentation for the Logainm API.
 The getting started guide describes how to obtain your unique user credentials as well as providing important general usage information.

 ## Resource paths